MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Some legacy providers don't support Kerberos over Named Pipes

-The legacy OLE DB Provider (SQLOLEDB) and ODBC Driver (SQL Server) that are provided together with Windows don't support Kerberos over Named Pipes, only over NTLM.
+The legacy OLE DB Provider (SQLOLEDB) and ODBC Driver (SQL Server) bundled with Windows don't offer support for Kerberos authentication over Named Pipes.
+Instead, they only support NTLM authentication.
 Use a TCP connection to allow Kerberos.

 ### Kernel-mode authentication